IQSS/geoconnect/local_setup.md

     - WORLDMAP_ACCOUNT_USERNAME: ```(to be given in meeting)```
     - WORLDMAP_ACCOUNT_PASSWORD: ```(to be given in meeting)```

+*Note:* The WorldMap service account must belong to the group "dataverse".
+This can only be done by a WorldMap administrator.

 ### Update your local Dataverse db to point to the local Geoconnect